 The Company will need to raise additional capital through loans or additional investments from its Sponsor, stockholders, officers, directors, or third parties.
 The Company's officers, directors and Sponsor may, but are not obligated to, loan the Company funds, from time to time or at any time, in whatever amount they deem reasonable in their sole discretion, to meet the Company's working capital needs.
 Accordingly, the Company may not be able to obtain additional financing.
 If the Company is unable to raise additional capital, it may be required to take additional measures to conserve liquidity, which could include, but not necessarily be limited to, curtailing operations, suspending the pursuit of a potential transaction, and reducing overhead expenses.
-The Company's ability to continue as a going concern.
+The Company cannot provide any assurance that new financing will be available to it on commercially acceptable terms, if at all.
+These conditions raise substantial doubt about the Company's ability to continue as a going concern through June 18, 2020, the date that the Company will be required to cease all operations, except for the purpose of winding up, if a Business Combination is not consummated.
 These financial statements do not include any adjustments relating to the recovery of the recorded assets or the classification of the liabilities that might be necessary should the Company be unable to continue as a going concern.